Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/profiling.md

 You can combine these rules to continue narrowing your results.

-Double click on an element shows it in the Unity hierarchy
+Double-clicking on an element shows it in the Unity hierarchy tab.